valeriangalliat/sans-pression/notes.md

 When done with the boil, start running cool water through the wort chiller.

-Probably a good idea to activate the yeast now.

 While it's cooling, prepare OxySan (see ratio above) and sanitize the carboy.